wavefrontHQ/docs/pages/doc/ts_frequencyHisto.md

 ## Description

-This function converts ordinary histogram data to Wavefront histograms.
+This function converts ordinary histogram data to Operations for Applications histograms.
 Histogram data is defined as a set of time series where each series represents the frequency of outcomes in a particular bucket, bounded by a tag such as `lt`.

-One use case is to visualize GCP distributions, which can be ingested by the Wavefront service using the [Google Cloud Platform Integration](gcp.html).
+One use case is to visualize GCP distributions, which can be ingested by the Operations for Applications service using the [Google Cloud Platform Integration](gcp.html).
 Distribution bucket data is ingested as `gcp.<metric>.bucket` with an `lt` tag defining the upper bound of each bucket.
-You can use `frequencyHisto(ts(gcp.<metric>.bucket))` to convert the bucket data to a Wavefront histogram.
+You can use `frequencyHisto(ts(gcp.<metric>.bucket))` to convert the bucket data to an Operations for Applications histogram.

 When a chart displays the result of this function, it shows the median by default.
 You can use `percentile()` to change that and, for example, show the 90% percentile.